mikosik/smooth-build/doc/tutorial.md

 first.
 You can consult
 [standard library](api.md)
-for a list of all available functions.
+for a list of all available functions and values.
 Currently, it contains functions related to building java projects but in the future it can be easily extended to support other languages.

 ### Parallel execution

-By default, smooth build executes functions that do not depend on each other in parallel.
+Smooth build evaluates values in parallel unless they depend on each other.
 We can take a look at it using slightly more complicated example below.
 Note that there's ugly duplicated code in this example.
 We make it clean further in this tutorial for now we just focus on parallelism.